Parent Login Business Directory

 Primary

-The Quest Montessori School environment for children from three to six years of age is called Primary.
-Primary is designed to be homelike, welcoming, aesthetically pleasing and orderly so children come to think of the setting as a ‘mini-community’ where they learn skills they can apply at home, and in the wider community.
+The preschool environment for children from three to six years of age at Quest is called Primary.
+Primary is designed to be homelike, welcoming, aesthetically pleasing, and orderly so children come to think of the setting as a ‘mini-community’ where they learn skills they can apply at home, and in the wider community.

 • develop independence